startupsolutions/dominomqtt_starter/README.md

 So, I decided to write a my own architecure, taking state-of-the-art components (MQTT, Mosquitto, Python, Flask, Socket.io and AngularJS) and glueing them via a simple class I wrote, **DominoMQTT**.

 ### The code
 The code is very light, making it possible to run it also on small machines, such as embedded GNU/Linux devices.
-Actually I run this code, in production mode, on RaspberryPi SBC.
+Actually I run this code, in production mode, on RaspberryPi and OrangePi single-board computers.

 **Note:** all the code of this project needs a running Mosquitto (MQTT Broker) instance.